Mutagen-Modding/Mutagen/docs/ModKey,-FormKey,-FormLink.md

 - A record's `uint` ID (without master indices)
 - A `ModKey`

 A `FormKey` might be printed to a string as such: `123456:Oblivion.esm`.
-The first 6 numbers are the ID (with no mod index), followed by the string name of the mod it originated from.
+The numbers are the last 6 digits of a FormID (with no mod index), followed by the string name of the mod it originated from.

 ## Why does Mutagen use FormKeys instead of FormIDs?
 ### FormKeys Avoid Master Mismatch Bugs